Bayesian analysis of muon capture on deuteron in chiral effective field theory: Analysis of the theoretical uncertainties

+In Figure~\ref{fig:trunc_curr_JP}(d) we show the credible interval for $\Delta \Gamma_1^C(p_1)=\Gamma^C_1(p_1)-\Gamma^C_2(p_1)$ (green), and $\Delta \Gamma_2^C(p_1)=\Gamma^C_2(p_1)-\Gamma^C_3(p_1)$ (orange) compared with the reference distribution.
+The vertical behavior for both cases indicate that the emulator is under-confident, i.e. the error estimated is statistically larger than expected.
+This indicate also that the error generated at given order contain the result at next order.
+Even if the emulator is not able to describe all the features of the coefficients $c_n^C$, the truncation error estimate is reliable even if rather conservative.

-Since the diagnostic gave us an overall good result on the quality of the GP emulation, we computed the truncation error using Eq.~(\ref{eq:gkp}).
-The order-by-order spectra obtained from the EMN550 interaction with $95\%$ CL truncation error is shown in Figure~\ref{fig:spectra_curr}.
-Finally we compute the truncation error on the total capture rate as in Eq.~(\ref{eq:GKP}) for each interaction.
+The diagnostic gave us an overall good result on the quality of the GP emulation.
+We computed then the truncation error using Eq.~(\ref{eq:gkp}).
+The order-by-order spectra obtained from the EMN550 interaction with $95\%$ CL truncation error for both the Bochum and JLab-Pisa power counting are shown in Figure~\ref{fig:spectra_curr} and Figure~\ref{fig:spectra_curr_JP} respectively.
+Finally, we compute the truncation error on the total capture rate as in Eq.~(\ref{eq:tot_err}) for each interaction.
 The $68\%$ CL results are reported in Table~\ref{tab:results}.
-Note that the integration has been performed only up to $p_1^{\rm max}=150$ MeV.
+Note that the integration has been performed only up to $p_1^{\rm max}=195$ MeV.
 In order to estimate the error arising from the remaining part of the spectra we used the Epelbaum {\it et al.} prescription (EP)~\cite{Epelbaum2015} as considered in Ref.~\cite{Ceccarelli2023}.
 By doing so, we have found that the contribution to the total truncation error of this part of the spectra is completely negligible.
 Similar results have been obtained for all the other interactions.

 In Table~\ref{tab:results} we report between parentheses also the errors computed on the total capture rate using the EP exactly as in Ref.~\cite{Ceccarelli2023}.
 To give a more statistical insight, we assume that the expected decay rate is uniformly distributed within the limits settled by the extreme values and so the $68\%$ CL is given by the value of the truncation error divided by $\sqrt{3}$.
-As it can be seen from the table, in general the error estimated with the EP is of the same order of the one obtained using the Bayesian analysis, even if slightly smaller.
+As it can be seen from the table, in general the error estimated with the EP is smaller than the one obtained using the Bayesian analysis.

-Before concluding this section, it is worthy to mention the impact the power counting of the current has on the truncation error estimate.
-In order to do so, we have repeated the analysis presented so far using the power counting of Ref.~\cite{Ceccarelli2023}, which differs from this by the fact that the axial charge and the vector current have been demoted of one order.
-While this clearly modifies the behavior of the coefficients $c_n^C$, it practically does not affect the value of the truncation error (both for the total and differential capture rate), neither the main conclusion of this Section.